cagataykiziltan/.NetCoreWebApi_RequestResponseLogger/README.md

 --- .Net Core Web Api Request Response Logger Using Nlog and Middleware Concept ---

-Dont forget to change text file path in nlog.config to store logs in your local !!!
+Dont forget to change target text file path in nlog.config to store logs in your local !!!